hcoles/pitest-site/quickstart/maven.markdown

 The mutation coverage goal analyses all classes in the codebase that match the target tests and target classes filters.

-It can be run directly from the commandline
+It can be run directly from the command-line

 ```bash
 mvn test-compile org.pitest:pitest-maven:mutationCoverage